john-maybee/to-tat-solo-project/README.md

 # To Tat Solo Project
+This version uses:
+- React
+- Redux
+- Express
+- Passport
+- PostgreSQL
-This version uses React, Redux, Express, Passport, PostgreSQL, and Figma (where many of the SVGs were created). (a full list of dependencies can be found in `package.json`).
+- Figma (where many of the SVGs were created)

+(a full list of dependencies can be found in `package.json`).

 ## APP Milestones and Schedule
 - [X] Create the App.js start | estimated hours: 2 | Due: 3/1 | Base | Complete